 1. Personal Information: Complete a personal information form.

-2. Documents: Upload a resume and an unofficial transcript.
+2. Documents: Upload a resume and transcript.

 Eligibility